awanmbandi/realworld-cicd-pipeline-project/README.md

   - `SCROLL UP` and Click on `SAVE`
   - Click `SAVE`

-## 19) Integrate The AWS ChatBot and Slack Configuration With Your Pipeline
+## 19) Integrate The AWS ChatBot/Slack Configuration With Your Pipeline
 * Confirm that you've added all pipeline Stages
 * Click on `Notify`
     * Click on `Create notification rule`